strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 +++++++++++++++++++++++++++++

-Purpose: Measure the proportion of people referred to PHN-commissioned services due to a recent suicide attempt or beacuase the are at risk of suicide followed up within 7 days of referral.
+Purpose: Measure the proportion of people referred to PHN-commissioned services due to a recent suicide attempt or because they are at risk of suicide, who are followed up within 7 days of referral.

 Key specifications:

 * Only episodes with a referral date within the reporting period are included.
+* '% Episodes with Suicide Risk Flag %’ counts the proportion of all episodes which are flagged as a suicide risk.
+* Other than in the '% Episodes with Suicide Risk Flag' column, only episodes flagged as suicide risk are counted.
-* Episodes where the first service contact occurred within 7 days are tabulated as ‘7 days or less’
+* Episodes where the first service contact occurred within 7 days are tabulated as ‘7 days or less’; contacts flagged as ‘No Show’ are not included for this purpose.
 * Episodes where no service contact occurred are tabulated as ‘No Service Contact Occurred’.
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
-* ‘Suicide Risk Flag %’ counts the proportion of all episodes which are flagged as a suicide risk.
 * KPI is measured as percentage of episodes flagged as a suicide risk which have a service contact within 7 days.